QUICK AND DIRTY: LIVE FROM VENICE

 One day, a baby dies at birth.
 An investigation ensues, in the process uncovering evidence that Nina may have performed illegal abortions.
 She understands that a criminal charge would have very dear consequences for her. t could potentially cost her her job, and perhaps even her freedom.
 The hospital chief and the loving doctor are very supportive.
 They questions why she won’t have a nurse carry out the dangerous and illegal abortions, Her answer is devastatingly honest and pragmatic: “because they won’t know what to do in case something goes wrong”.
 So Dea carries on with her work as usual.
 That is, until another tragic event takes places.
 Nina’s realisation that her ability to help patients is both limited and fallible is absolutely heartbreaking.

-This is a traditional piece of slow cinema, with a runtime of 134 minutes (nearly hour hours and a quarter).
+This is a miraculous piece of slow cinema, with a runtime of 134 minutes (nearly hour hours and a quarter).
 Extremely long and mostly static takes with little movement prevail, often ranging between five and 10 minutes.
 The images of the female body at work are extremely graphic.
 The movie opens with one of the most shocking birth scenes in the history of cinema.
 A premature and malnourished baby is seen inside an incubator.
 Nina performs an abortion on the dining room table of a patient’s home.
 The nudity is gracefully frank.
 The doctor too is prepared to disrobe herself in front of the camera, revealing her bony figure and modest breasts.
 However strong her goodwill and determination, Nina’s body remains frail and vulnerable reminding viewers of her mortality.
 The close-up of the naked male body and a gently shaky phallus provide a fitting counterpoint to the doctor’s anatomy.

 Arseni Khachaturan’s exquisite cinematography deserves unequivocal praise, too.
 He blends conventional takes with Brechtian devices to impressive results.
 The action is somber and gloomy, captured from a multitudes of angles, mostly from a distance (there are very few close-ups).
 At times the camera is very revealing (the birth scene is filmed from above), at times it spares viewers (one of the abortion scenes reveals no face and no genitalia, instead focusing on the side of the torso).
 The visuals are intentionally fragmented, crafting a sense of distance and respect, while also avoiding exploitation and/or fetishisation.
 Viewers are left to fill the blanks and the unseen with the power of their imagination.
 This is truly inspiring and evocative filmmaking.